gargsaar/singlepage_website_ni/_posts/2019-01-21-social-credit-system-the-futuristic-way-of-living.markdown

 The Chinese government is pitching the system as a desirable way to measure and enhance "trust" nationwide and to build a culture of "sincerity".
 The new system reflects a cunning paradigm shift.
 As we've noted, instead of trying to enforce stability or conformity with a big stick and a good dose of top-down fear, the government is attempting to make obedience feel like gaming.
 It is a method of social control dressed up in some points-reward system where there will be only one rule or the overriding principle: "If trust is broken in one place, restrictions are imposed everywhere".
 It's gamified obedience.

 The big question is what do you think of this?
+Are you in this kind of evolution?
 Are you in for gamified obedience?